-This post covers the steps to install SCCM distribution point role on a Windows 10 computer.
+This guide covers the steps to install SCCM distribution point on Windows 10 computer.
 I’ll show you how to turn on the SCCM PXE responder service on Windows 10 along with the Windows 10 DP role installation.

 Prerequisites for Windows 10 Distribution Point